RedX1000/OpenLogger/README.md

 * These displayed clues persist between sessions, so clues can be rolled back from `localStorage` at any time.
 * This is great if you accidentally scan a clue twice, trigger a multi-capture, or if OpenLogger incorrectly identifies an item or value (Ways to mitigate multi-capture from value obfuscation jump to [Avoiding menus causing multi-capturing](#avoiding-menus-causing-multi-capturing-a-few-tips-on-where-to-avoid-having-menus-appearing-over-the-value).) <br>
 ![History Example](/dist/images/HistorySample.png "History Example") <br><br>

+### Insert
+* Insert allows users to directly manipulate `localStorage` by allowing users to add or subtract items by manually creating a new entry to be inserted into the database.
+* To remove items from `localStorage`, make the value and quantities of items negative before inserting.
+* The list of items avaible to be adjusted is determined by the currently selected clue tier.
+* The Fetch GE button uses the Runescape Wiki's APIs for pulling the current price of the selected items and autofills the clue value based on the item prices and quantity.
+* Entries inserted into `localStorage` are marked in the History menu with a <span style="color:red; font-size: 11px; font-family: trajan-pro-3;">[C]</span> which means "Custom".
+* To insert items into `localStorage`:
+    * Select the items you want to enter into the database.
+    * Set the quantity of items you are trying to add.
+    * Set the value manually or by selecting the "Fetch GE" button.
+    * Click confirm and review the verification page.
+    * Click confirm to add it into `localStorage`. <br><br>

 ### Clear Options Menu
 * Clear Options Menu has multiple choices that determine the scope of how much you want to delete from the database of items.